 Material You

 As the name suggests, the new Material principles are based around the user.
-The main focus point is customizability and while Android is already known for its customizability features, Material You should elevate this to the next level.
+The main focus point is customisability and while Android is already known for its customisability features, Material You should elevate this to the next level.

 But the main attraction of Material You is the usage of an algorithm to compose a custom color scheme based on the user’s preferences: It takes the dominant color of an image and adds a complementary accent color to spice things up.
 To fill in the gaps in the UI it also adds some monochromatic tints of the main color and a high contrast counterpart for text and other contrast-dependent elements.
 In all, the demo looked to generate some very distinct UI’s without major accessibility issues.
 Of course this demo was tested upfront so the real world outputs are still in doubt.